 Blogging ain’t what it used to be: Who I need to be to keep at it.

 What I need to do is change the way I blog.
-Right now, I’m affiliated with a number of sites, with Parent Tested Parent Approved; The Hooray Collective; and 20-Something Bloggers at the top of the list.
+Right now, I work with several sites, with Parent Tested Parent Approved; The Hooray Collective; and 20-Something Bloggers at the top of the list.
 I’m always writing.
 No, seriously — always writing.
 Even if it’s sometimes only a paragraph at a time, I’m never without a notebook in hand, trying to capture whatever thoughts I have milling around in my head on paper.
 My writing process is slow and methodical, but I end up with pieces I like, and my audience likes them too!

 But as the assignments pile up, I realize all too late — as I’m often wont to do — that I’ve bitten off more than I can chew, needing to find all the free time I can just to keep up with the ideas, emails, photo post-production and metadata entry needed to complete all my obligations.
 And that’s before all the social sharing that’s hand-in-hand with this content in the year 2014.
 Pre-fatherhood Casey Palmer might’ve handled this just fine, but now that my full-time gig (on top of the one I already had) that adds feeding, changing, 24/7 entertainment, bathing, chauffeur, polysomnographic technologist, psychiatrist, bodyguard and spiritual advisor to my résumé, my free time for blogging doesn’t seem as available as it once did.